nilearn/nilearn/doc/connectivity/connectome_extraction.rst

 .. topic:: **Exercise: computing connectivity in tangent space**
    :class: green

-   Compute and visualize the tangent group connectome based on the NYU, OHSU and NeuroImage sites of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd`
+   Compute and visualize the tangent group connectome based on the brain development (rest) dataset downloaded with :func:`nilearn.datasets.fetch_development_rsfmri`

    **Hints:** The example above has the solution